matt-stj/lesson_plans/ruby_04-apis_and_scalability/super-introduction-to-ember.markdown

 });
 ```

 As luck would have it, `DS.RESTAdapter` is exactly what we need for working with our Rails API.
 So, we're good to go.
+(If you're using a newer version of ember.js -- you might end up with a default adapter of `DS.JSONAPIAdapter`.
+If that's the case be sure to change it to `DS.RESTAdapter`, or you may end up with errors later in this tutorial.

 ### Firing Up Our Server